davidjpfeiffer/game-engine/README.md

 ### Getting Started

 To create and play games you must include the game engine and a collection of algorithms (called players) into a program.
-The <code>Game</code> constructor accepts two arguments of type <code>Player</code>.
-Once a game is created, you can execute the game by calling the <code>play()</code> method on the game object.
+The `Game` constructor accepts two arguments of type `Player`.
+Once a game is created, you can execute the game by calling the `play()` method on the game object.

 ```c++
 int main()